hpcugent/vsc_user_docs/mkdocs/docs/HPC/rhel9.md

 We will keep this page up to date when more specific dates have been planned.

+!!! warning
-!!! warning: This planning below is subject to change, some clusters may get migrated later than originally planned.
+    This planning below is subject to change, some clusters may get migrated later than originally planned.

     **Please check back regularly.**

 ## Questions